 All indicators for 2018 show no sign of a slow down on either work flow or recruitment.
 There will continue to be a high demand within Corporate, Funds, Banking, and Asset Finance.
 One of the key questions remains over whether we will see significant relocation of financial institutions to Dublin and in turn an increase in the demand for in-house lawyers – something which is going to even further reduce the number of lawyers looking within private practice.

-If you would like to know more about recent developments in the market or have a confidential discussion about potential opportunities or hiring, please feel free to get in touch.Posted almost 4 years ago
+If you would like to know more about recent developments in the market or have a confidential discussion about potential opportunities or hiring, please feel free to get in touch.Posted over 4 years ago